salimhanna/info/_pages/learn_danish.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qTqMcIvmGng" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Dictionaries
-- den [danske Ordbog](https://ordnet.dk/ddo), also offers pronounciation of single words
+- [Den Danske Ordbog](https://ordnet.dk/ddo) also offers pronounciation of single words.

+### Podcasts

+- [Denmark & Me](https://denmarkandme.com/podcast/) is a series of intermediate-level podcasts.
+Each podcast comes with its transcription and a set of exercises, and can be listened on different platforms, such as Spotify and Apple Podcasts.

 ### More material